PROTOCOLS & INFORMATION

 *If you don't see an entry for your locality, please CLICK HERE to go to the Alley Cat Allies online request form.
 Fill out the form to request local assistance from Alley Cat Allies.

-Desensitizing your kitty to the carrier.
+Desensitizing Your Cat to the Carrier

 The Right Carrier for the Right Cat

 Your cat needs to feel safe, and that's most easily accomplished with a hard-sided carrier.
 The best ones have doors on the top and front to make putting the cat in easier.
-If this is not an option then a hard-sided carrier that has a door in the front will work.
+If this is not an option, then a hard-sided carrier that has a door in the front will work.
 The top and bottom should also come apart easily; this way, the top can be removed at the veterinary office, leaving your cat comfortably resting in the bottom.
 A soft padded mat or folded towel will provide not only comfort but also secure footing so your cat won't slide when the carrier is in motion.

 Creative Carrier Use